 What We Fund

-We award up to $50,000 to select events.
-The average sponsorship we give is about $20,000.
+We award $5,000 to $50,000 to select events.
 Events should fall into one of the following categories:

 - Events that bring together a wide variety of people across sectors, geographies and cultural communities to experience engaging programming and discussions that inspire, equip or connect them to more effectively lead change.